 These safety zones have been established in order to facilitate the Delaware River Main Channel Deepening Project as well as pipeline removal operations required for the aforementioned project.

-In order to promote clarity the Captain of the Port, Delaware Bay, is issuing this bulletin summarizing the current safety zones which cause restrictions on the anchorage.
+This bulletin summarizes the current safety zones which cause restrictions on the anchorage and provides updates on the location of the pipeline and the types of vessels that can use the anchorage (updates in bold).

 A pipeline has been placed across the anchorage from approximately 39° 48’ 03.81”N, 075° 24’ 24.80”W extending to 39° 48’ 27.80”N, 075° 24’ 02.53”W. This pipeline is marked with lighted buoys at 300’ intervals and vessels may not pass over the submerged pipeline.
 Please see MSIB 37-17 for more details regarding this submerged pipeline and other restrictions.